UnitedEffects/stream-to-mongo-srvc-demo/README.md

 # Boilerplate Service

+## TODO

+Fix config references in core/auth and remove config.swagger Convert boiler to ESM

 A boilerplate typescript micro service that runs as docker or lambda.
 Click "Use this Template" to use this for your service.

 [![CI](https://github.com/theBoEffect/boilerplate/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/theBoEffect/boilerplate/actions/workflows/main.yml)